The University of Waikato, Tauranga

 Tauranga is a great place to be a student.
 As well as the relaxed beach lifestyle, the adrenaline packed activities, the cafes, bars and events, there is a diverse student community here in the Bay.

-Tauranga CBD tertiary campus development
+Tauranga CBD campus development

 It's an exciting time for the University and the greater Bay of Plenty region with the development of the Tauranga CBD tertiary campus.
-The new campus will open in central Tauranga by 2019, with the University leading the development on behalf of the Bay of Plenty Tertiary Education Partnership.
+The new campus will open in central Tauranga in 2019, with the University leading the development on behalf of the Bay of Plenty Tertiary Education Partnership.
 Read more about the CBD campus development.

 We're currently based across a number of locations in the Bay of Plenty and we're still growing!
 Our two primary locations are Windermere Campus and the Bongard Centre, which we share with Toi Ohomai.
 There is also the Coastal Marine Field Station, a major centre of marine research excellence at Sulphur Point, the University of Waikato Adams Centre for High Performance in Mount Maunganui and the Institute of Professional Learning in Tauranga city.
 Read more about our campuses.